LidiaManea/ENFIELD-Hackathon/README.md

 Octavian Manea, Lidia Manea, Stefan Saraev, Vlad Florea

-Solutions are evaluated on prediction with the main metric being MAPE We have firtly done an EDA with data cleaning and visualization.
+Solutions are evaluated on prediction with the main metric being MAPE We have firstly done an EDA with data cleaning and visualization.
 After that we tried some baseline models:
 1) Naive Hourly Average: Predicts each hour using the average consumption for that hour from the known 2 months.
 2) Hourly + Weekend/Weekday Average: Improves baseline by splitting averages by hour and weekend/weekday.
 3) Prophet: Time series forecasting with daily, weekly, and yearly seasonality, trained on the 2 months of the new building.